dagster-io/dagster/docs/docs-beta/docs/dagster-plus/deployment/environment-variables/dagster-ui.md

 Environment variable are key-value pairs that are set outside of your source code.
 Using environment variables lets you dynamically change the behavior of your application without modifying source code and securely set up secrets.

 Dagster supports several approaches for [accessing environment variable in your code](/todo).
-You can also set environment variables in several ways.
-This guide will cover how to set environment variables in the Dagster+ UI.
+You can also set environment variables in several ways, but this guide will focus on the Dagster+ UI.

 ## What you'll learn

 - How to add, edit, and delete environment variables in the Dagster+ UI
+- How to view the values of environment variables in the Dagster+ UI
+- How to export environment variables for local use
 - How to modify the value of environment variables based on the deployment environment
-- How to export environment variables for local use

 <details>
   <summary>Prerequisites</summary>